-More than 50 million Americans are living with nasal allergies and about half of those are due to seasonal allergies.
-AAFA’s annual Spring Allergy CapitalsTM report provides insights into cities where people are most affected by spring allergies.
+Nasal allergies affect more than 50 million Americans.
+In the fall, weeds – such as ragweed and pigweed – are the most common causes of seasonal allergies.
+AAFA’s annual Fall Allergy CapitalsTM report provides insights into cities where people are most affected by fall allergies.

-The top five most challenging places to live with spring allergies this year are:
+The five most challenging places to live with fall allergies this year are:

 The report looks at three important factors:

-This year’s report named McAllen, Texas, as the top Spring Allergy Capital due to its:
+This year’s report names McAllen, Texas, as the top Fall Allergy Capital due to its:

-The 2018 Spring Allergy Capitals also ranks cities by regions to provide a closer look into how each city stacks up against surrounding areas.
+The 2018 Fall Allergy Capitals also ranks cities by regions to provide a closer look into how each city stacks up against surrounding areas.

 2018 Regional Rankings